MattMckenzy/Mail2Gotify/README.md

 Services:Mail2Gotify:HostAddress | | The address on which this service resides.
 Services:Mail2Gotify:HostPort | 587 | The port that this service will use to receive mail through SMTP.
 Services:Mail2Gotify:CacheDirectory | | The directory to use for persistent caaching (bind with docker for permanency).
-Services:Mail2Gotify:CertLocation | | The location for the X502 certificate used for TLS encryption.
-If left empty, Mail2Gotify will create a self-signed certificate with the variables below.
+Services:Mail2Gotify:CertLocation | | The location for the certificate used for TLS encryption.
+If left empty, Mail2Gotify will create a self-signed certificate using the "Services:Certificate:Name" and "Services:Certificate:Password" variables shown below.
+Services:Mail2Gotify:KeyLocation | | The location of the PEM key file certificate used for TLS encryption.
+Only used when CertType is "PEM".
+Services:Mail2Gotify:CertPassword | | The password of the PEM file if it is encrypted.
+Only used when CertType is "PEM".
+Services:Mail2Gotify:CertType | PEM | The type pf certificate used for TLS encryption.
+Either "PEM" or "PKCS7".
-Services:Certificate:Name | Mail2Gotify | The name used for the creation of the X502 certificate used for the SMTP server's TLS encryption.
+Services:SelfSignedCertificate:Name | Mail2Gotify | The name used for the creation of the self-signed certificate used for the SMTP server's TLS encryption.
-Services:Certificate:Password |  | The password used for the creation of the X502 certificate.
+Services:SelfSignedCertificate:Password |  | The password used for the creation of the self-signed certificate.

-# Docker
+## Docker

 Here's how I configure my installation :

-## docker-compose.yaml
+### docker-compose.yaml
 ```yaml
 version: "3"